- New Annex

 - Engineering Ethics, ENGR:7270 (057:270), required for all graduate students who started Fall 2012 or later

 Depending upon a student’s performance in these Graduate Core Courses and the nature of their research project, the student’s examining committee may specify additional course work to be completed to satisfy the Graduate Core Coursework requirement.

 Graduate Core Courses may be substituted by other equivalent courses at the discretion of the student’s Examining Committee.
 Equivalent coursework taken as part of either student’s’ undergraduate or graduate studies prior to starting the BME graduate programs at the University of Iowa may satisfy one or more of the Graduate Core Coursework requirements.
-Students wishing to request a substitution or a waiver of a Graduate Core course must submit a Core Course substitution or waiver form.
+Students wishing to request a substitution or a waiver of a Graduate Core course (only Human Physiology or Biostatistics) must submit a Core Course substitution or waiver form.
 Relevant forms may be downloaded from the BME graduate program Forms and Documents page.